 A candidate for the degree of Ph.D. may petition for permission to earn residence units for study away from Cornell University while regularly registered in the Graduate School of Medical Sciences.
-A candidate to whom this privilege has been granted may work temporarily under the immediate supervision of an individual designated by his or her Special Committee, but the candidate's program will continue to be directed by the committee.
+A candidate to whom this privilege has been granted may work temporarily under the immediate supervision of an individual designated by his Special Committee, but his program will continue to be directed by the Committee.
 For study in absentia, not more than two residence units may be earned toward fulfillment of the minimal residence requirements for the degree of Ph.D.
-A student given leave for such study must register as a candidate in absentia and pay a fee of \$35 per semester.